-(Transfer of a Copyright)
+(Transfer of Copyright)

-Article 61 (1) A copyright may be transferred in whole or in part.
+Article 61 (1) Copyrights may be transferred in whole or in part.

 (2) If a contract for the transfer of a copyright makes no particular reference to the rights set forth in Articles 27 and 28, these rights are presumed to be retained by the transferor.